AndrewKM210/J-MOReL/README.md

 python train_morel.py --config configs/d4rl_halfcheetah.yaml --data_path datasets/halfcheetah_medium.pkl --ensemble_path ensembles/halfcheetah_medium.pkl --output output --pessimism_coef 50
 ```

 The final policy and logs will be saved in the directory specified by the `output` argument.
-Additionally, [guildai](https://github.com/guildai/guildai) can be used to track experiments with the `guild.yaml` config file.
+Additionally, [guildai](https://github.com/guildai/guildai) can be used to manage and track experiments with the `guild.yml` config file.
+This library can be useful for staging and tracking experiments in clusters (combined with SLURM).
 To install guildai:

 ```bash
 pip install guildai
 # pip install 'pydantic<2' fixes NameError
 ```

 With the current guildai version, a "NameError: Fields must not use names with leading underscores" error is returned when running `guild run`, install 'pydantic<2' to fix this.
+For running a train_ensemble experiment, check the dynamics-ensembles-rl README ([here](https://github.com/AndrewKM210/dynamics-ensembles-rl/blob/main/README.md)).
 An example of running a train_morel experiment with custom parameters is:

 ```bash
 guild run train_morel config=configs/d4rl_halfcheetah.yaml data_path=${PWD}/datasets/halfcheetah_medium.pkl ensemble_path=${PWD}/ensembles/halfcheetah_medium.pkl output=output pessimism_coef=50
 ```

+Experiments can be tracked in real time with `guild tensorboard`.
+The final results of several runs can be compared and stored to a .csv file with `guild compare --csv results.csv`.

 Tips for tuning the pessimism coefficient:
 - `paths_truncated`: